 The new Ubiquiti® AC series technology installed across the network so far has been successful in significantly increasing bandwidth and service reliability.
 Customers identified as having older equipment are being upgraded to this new technology for free – much to their delight

 Another project the Lightwire Rural Team is working on to improve the network is making use of GPS synchronisation.
-For airspaces crowded with wireless interference from other sources, GPS synchronisation of Lightwire broadband technology enables the radios in point-to-point links to identify and synchronise on available radio spectrum.
+For airspaces crowded with wireless interference from other sources, GPS synchronisation of Lightwire broadband technology enables the radios in point-to-point links to identify and synchronise on the available radio spectrum.

-Lightwire’s GPS synchronisation trial in Manawahae is proving to significantly increase [connection quality] from the broadband tower, to the customer’s radio on their roof.
+Lightwire’s GPS synchronisation trial in Manawahae is proving to significantly increase [connection quality] from the broadband tower to the customer’s radio on their roof.
 It will be enabled in other busy airspaces.